steven4547466/new-dblapi/README.md

 ```
 ***
 # First steps
 It is very important you actually have a discordbots.org token for your bot to use this.
 In matter of fact, it doesn't work without it!
-So what does an amazing programmer like yourself do?
 Head to https://discordbots.org/api/docs#mybots, make sure your signed in.
 Nothing appearing?
 Make sure you have the right account and your bot is since verified!

 # Then what?